apathetic/apathetic-v3/src/content/posts/2022-01-22-supabase-cheatsheet.md

 * **Matchers" aka filtering or refining results**

   Supabase has a bunch of docs on its available matchers, but less what they do.
-I you know sql you can probably infer what's going on.
+  If you know sql you'll likely infer what's going on.
   Otherwise:

         // good for filtering on arrays:
         contains:  AND